 Modules

-The Role of RedCap in the Medium- to Long-Term Evolution of 5G
+5G RedCap: The Role of RedCap in 5G’s Evolution

-The upcoming launch of 3GPP Release (Rel) 17 in mid-2022 will introduce reduced capability (RedCap), part of 5G New Radio (NR).
+Launched in mid-2022, 3GPP Release (Rel) 17 introduced reduced capability (RedCap) 5G New Radio (NR).
 In some ways, 5G RedCap seeks to cover the needs currently met by LTE Cat 1 through Cat 4.
 It’s a light version of the 5G standard.

-5G RedCap is designed for use cases in which ultralow latency isn’t essential, but reasonable throughput is needed to ensure data flows for next-generation applications can be supported.
-It’s expected to be useful for wireless industrial sensors, video surveillance and smart wearable technology.
+5G RedCap is designed for use cases in which ultralow latency isn’t essential, but reasonable throughput is needed to support data flow for next-generation applications.
+It’s useful for wireless industrial sensors, video surveillance and smart wearable technology.

-While the capability for RedCap will arrive with 3GPP’s Rel 17 in mid-2022, experts suspect it will take longer to roll out widely.
-Some IoT industry players are planning to incorporate the technology in smart wearable products right away, particularly smart watches.
+While the capability for RedCap has arrived, it is taking longer to roll out widely.
+Some IoT industry players plan to incorporate RedCap technology in smart wearable products right away, particularly in smartwatches.

-Until now, these devices have typically connected to the internet via the user’s smartphone.
-However, the new products would utilize RedCap to link individual devices directly to the cloud.
+Until now, devices like smartwatches have typically connected to the internet via the user’s smartphone.
+However, the new products utilize RedCap to link directly to the cloud.

 Other IoT developers and service providers are exploring 5G RedCap’s possibilities.
 They’re planning product development to coincide with new standards and needs.
 While 5G-enabled cellular modules are in process, the wider IoT market will likely have to wait longer for RedCap’s full development.